Interior rendering in Enscape and SketchUp

 Rendering images in SketchUp is extremely fast and easy to achieve when you use Enscape.

-To render a still image using Enscape, click the Screenshot button as shown below, or use the hotkey, Shift + F11.
+For a single render, you can either render the current 'live' view or select a previously created 'View' from the View Management feature.
+Click the Screenshot button as shown below.
 Enscape will ask you where you would like to save the image and will render it right away.
 And that’s it!
 Your image is rendered in just a few seconds.

 Single image screenshot button